hpcc-systems/HPCC-Platform/ecl/eclcc/WORKUNITS.rst

 Glossary
 --------

+activity
+    An activity is the basic unit of dataset processing implemented by the engines.
+Each activity corresponds to a node in the thor execution graph.
+Instances of the activities are connnected together to create the graph.

+dll
+    A dynamically loaded library.
+These correspond to shared objects in Linux (extension '.so'), dynamic libraries in Max OS X ('.dylib'), and dynamic link libraries in windows ('.dll').

 superfile
     A composite file which allows a collection of files to be treated as a single compound file.